NLog/NLog.Extensions.Logging/README.md

 - auto load of NLog extensions won't work yet.
 - This work only for "Microsoft.Extensions.Logging" RC1 as there are breaking changes in RC2 (not released yet)
 - You need NLog 4.4 (alpha now) for CoreCLR
-- The levels of Microsoft.Framework.Logging can be confusing.
-In  Microsoft.Framework.Logging RC1, `debug` is lowest level and not `verbose`.
-This has been fixed in Microsoft.Framework.Logging RC2 - which isn't released yet.
+- The levels of Microsoft.Extensions.Logging can be confusing.
+In  Microsoft.Extensions.Logging RC1, `debug` is lowest level and not `verbose`.
+This has been fixed in Microsoft.Extensions.Logging RC2 - which isn't released yet.

 Overview: